KarlisKV/CS-107-Pacman/CONCEPTION.md

 ---

 #### 📦 java/ch/epfl/cs107/play/game/superpacman/menus
+     In order to better organise the menu, general classes and enums related to the menu are placed in /menus and all the menu pages are located in /menus/pages

 <a id="Menu"></a>
 > **(Abstract Class) [Menu.java](java/ch/epfl/cs107/play/game/superpacman/menus/Menu.java)** - implements Graphics.java, Acoustics.java, Serializable.java
 > Defines a menu page that can be drawn on the screen.
 Controls up and down user input.